Just because you’ve decided to live off-grid doesn’t mean you have to give up all contact with the outside world.

 You can’t stream Netflix over your ham radio internet connection, but it could prove useful in an emergency, especially if you’ve used ham radios before.
-It’s probably the most cost-effective solution to your off-grid internet issues as it doesn’t demand monthly fees, but it is also the most limited.
+It’s probably the most cost-effective solution to your off-grid internet issues as it doesn’t demand monthly fees but is also the most limited.

 Nevertheless, if you’re interested in finding out how to send an email using ham radio, you can find out here:

-You don’t have to cut yourself off from the world just because you’re living off-grid.
+You don’t have to cut yourself off from the world just because you live off-grid.

 Satellite internet networks are improving every day.
 The competition is intensifying, especially with Elon Musk rolling out the Starlink satellite internet service’s beta test and HughesNet introducing the Gen5.